Skip to main content

 Small Dimensions

-The plasmonic technology offers dense integration with sizes of a few 10s µm.
+Plasmonics offers dense integration with sizes of a few 10s µm.
 This overcomes the size mismatch between small-scale electronics and large-scale photonics.

 Features

-• Minimize RF losses and attach directly to RF source.
+• Minimize RF losses and attach directly to RF source

 Large Bandwidth